GMC Caballero: Modern revival

-And still, there was a chance that a coupe - pickup (or rather, a "sedan – pickup") could return to GMC.
-General Motors executive Robert Lutz announced in January 2008 that the division will display a GMC-badged version of the Holden Crewman, a four-door version of the standard Holden Ute pickup, at the New York Auto Show in March.
-Ultimately, the intended show vehicle eventuated as something quite different, in the GMC Denali XT Hybrid Concept, designed by GM Holden upon the Zeta platform, but bearing no resemblance to existing Holden product ... it debuted at the 2008 Chicago Auto Show, but plans for production based upon this unibody concept were subsequently cancelled circa September 2009.
+General Motors executive Robert Lutz announced in January 2008 that the division was to display a GMC-badged version of the Holden Crewman, a four-door version of the standard Holden Ute, at the New York Auto Show in March.
+Ultimately, the intended show vehicle eventuated was quite different, in the GMC Denali XT concept, designed by Holden upon the Zeta platform, but bearing no resemblance to existing Holden product.
+It debuted at the 2008 Chicago Auto Show, but plans for production based upon the unibody concept were subsequently cancelled circa September 2009.